presnick/ProgramsInformationPeople/_sources/Requests/requests_details.rst

 * When the requested page doesn't exist, it sends back code 404, which is sometimes described as "File Not Found".
 In the above example, that's what happened for page2, https://github.com/presnick/nonsense

 * When the page has moved to a different location, it sends back code 301 and a different URL where the client is supposed to retrieve from.
-The request.get function is so smart that when it gets a 301, it looks at the new url and fetches it.
+The request.get method is so smart that when it gets a 301, it looks at the new url and fetches it.
 For example, github redirects all requests using http to the corresponding page using https (the secure http protocol).
 Thus, when we asked for page3, http://github.com/presnick/runestone, github sent back a 301 code and the url https://github.com/presnick/runestone.
 The requests.get function then fetched the other url.
 It reports a status of 200 and the updated url.
 We have to do further inquiry to find out that a redirection occurred (see below).

-The *.headers* attribute is a dictionary consisting of keys and values.
+The *.headers* attribute has as its value a dictionary consisting of keys and values.
 To find out all the headers, you can run the code and add a statement ``print p.headers.keys()``.
 One of the headers is 'Content-type'.
 For pages 1 and 3 its value is ``text/html; charset-utf-8``.
 For page2, where we got an error, the contents are of type ``application/json; charset=utf-8``.

 The *.text* attribute we have seen before.
 It contains the contents of the file (or sometimes the error message).

 The *.history* attribute contains a list of previous responses, if there were redirects.
 That list is empty, except for page3.
 For page3, we are able to see what happened in the original request: what the url was and the response code of 301.

+To summarize, a Request object has the following useful attributes that can be accessed in your program:

+    * .text
+    * .url
+    * .status_code
+    * .headers
+    * .history